Morrison-Valfre’s Foundations of Mental Health Care in Canada, 1e, 1st Edition

 C: Canadian Standards for Psychiatric-Mental Health Nursing

-Boris Bard, RN, MSc, ACMHN, Manager, program services, Neurology, UHN, Eric MacMullin and Jacqueline Williamson, RN, BScN, MEd, PhD, Professor, Practical Nursing Program
+Boris Bard, RN, MSc, ACMHN, Manager, Neurology Services, University Health Network, Toronto, Ontario, Eric MacMullin, RN, MSN, Professor, Bridging to University Nursing Program, School of Community and Health Studies, Centennial College, Toronto, Ontario and Jacqueline Williamson, RN, BScN, MEd, PhD, Professor, Practical Nursing